-You might be concerned about the heat and crowds, and you can choose to shut yourself in an air-conditioned room to escape them, but it’s all about perspective—what’s more fun than gobbling down some shaved ice under the shade of trees?
+The Tokyo 2020 Games will be taking place in the hot and steamy Japanese summer.
+If you’re planning a visit to Japan in the summer season, you may be tempted to shut yourself in an air-conditioned room to escape the heat once you get here, but it’s all about perspective—what’s more fun than gobbling down some shaved ice under the shade of trees?

 Tokyo’s summers have been getting hotter in recent times due to the effects of climate change.
-The Tokyo 2020 Olympic and Paralympic Games are set to be held from the end of July to the beginning of September—the hottest time of the year But if you look at the positive side, there’s so much summer has to offer.
+The Tokyo 2020 Olympic and Paralympic Games are set to be held from the end of July to the beginning of September—the hottest time of the year.
+But there’s so much summer has to offer!
 Summer days are longer, and since it’s warm, the evenings are perfect for taking strolls and eating outdoors.
-You’ll find mini-fireworks at convenience stores and supermarkets to enjoy with the whole family.
-Summer is also the best time to eat shaved ice and watermelon.
-Be sure to prepare well for the heat before you plunge into the Japanese summer!
+There are some activities that you can enjoy only in summer, such as mini-fireworks at convenience stores and supermarkets to enjoy with the whole family.
+It’s also the best time to eat shaved ice and watermelon.
+Learn about some unique ways to enjoy summer in Japan!

 Be sure to check the temperature and humidity before you head out, and prepare adequately for the heat.